A server must first be disabled in the Address Manager user interface and removed from BAM control before it can be replaced.

 the DNS/DHCP Server.Note: Resetting DNS/DHCP Server services will result in a service outage.
 This service outage will last until you have deployed services to the replacement system.

-Only reset DNS/DHCP Server services if you are replacing the DNS/DHCP Server with a new appliance of a different type and/or reconfiguring the IPv4 or IPv6 addresses of the Services interface on the appliance.
+Only reset DNS/DHCP Server services if you are replacing the DNS/DHCP Server with a new appliance of a different type or reconfiguring the IPv4 or IPv6 addresses of the Service interface on the appliance.
 BlueCat recommends that you schedule a maintenance window before performing a reset of DNS/DHCP Server services.

 - Password—enter the server password.
 You must enter a password in order to click the Detect Server Settings button.
 For more information on the default server password, refer to BlueCat default login credentials (you must be authenticated to view this topic).

 - Click Detect Server Settings.
-Address Manager will check the BDDS software version, interface count, state of Dedicated Management, IP address, and redundancy scenario (4-port appliances only).
+Address Manager will check the DNS/DHCP Server software version, interface count, state of Dedicated Management, IP address, and redundancy scenario (4-port appliances only).

 OPTIONAL: complete the following (available fields depend on the

 - Service interface—set an IPv4 address and